Eissxs/CodaQull/CONTRIBUTING.md

 - Steps to reproduce
   - Be specific!
   - Give sample code if you can.
-- What you expected would happen
+- What did you expect would happen
-- What actually happens
+- What happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 ## Coding Style

 * 4 spaces for indentation rather than tabs
-* 120 character line length
+* 120-character line length
 * Follow SwiftLint rules
 * Write documentation for all public interfaces
-* Use Taglish comments for better understanding
+* Use English comments for better understanding

 ## License
-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under the Apache License 2.0.